TheOfficialFloW/Adrenaline/readme.txt

 - IMPORTANT NOTE -
   For 6.61 Adrenaline-2 or higher, you must put Adrenaline files to 'ux0:adrenaline' instead of 'ux0:pspemu/adrenaline'.

+- Network update -
+  For 6.61 Adrenaline-4 or higher, you can use the 'Network update' in the XMB to update Adrenaline to the latest version.
+  - 1) Choose 'Network update' in XMB, then click 'Update via Internet'.
+  - 2) If a connection name does already exist, skip to 5).
+  - 3) Otherwise select '[New Connection]', then 'Enter Manually', press RIGHT three times until you need to enter a connection name.
+  - 4) Type any connection name and press RIGHT two times.
+You'll now see the message 'Press the X/O button to save settings'.
+  - 5) Press X/O on any connection name.
+  - 6) Follow the instructions to update Adrenaline.

 - Changelog v4.1 -
   - Fixed bug where holding R trigger while launching Adrenaline didn't open the recovery menu.
   - Fixed msfs truncation bug that caused savedata corruption for Little Big Planet and maybe other games.